sgarrep/SGarrepally/Test.md

 ### Scenarios:

+* Testing the Api with below Test data individually
+* Testing the Api with below Test data by taking combination of two parameters
+* Testing the Api with below Test data by taking all the three combination at a time

   1. Query with q = Null
   2. Query with q = Meaningful String
   3. Query with q = Invalid String